hookactions/certes-spec/schema.md

 ### Backwards incompatible

-Backwards incompatible changes mean that a change to the schema will break downstrewam consumers of the schema.
+Backwards incompatible changes mean that a change to the schema will break downstream consumers of the schema.
 Examples are:

 - Removing a field
 - Removing a message type
 - Changing a field's type
 - Adding a new enum member*
-- Remving an enum member
+- Removing an enum member

 *Adding a new enum member could be considered a backward compatible change.
 From the schema point of view, it is, but from a code point of view it may not be.
 Consider the following Go code: